QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 The scheduling state is maintained in the schedule manager, which is responsible for the creation, deletion, modification, and query of scheduling information.

-Groupings "schedule-status" and "schedule-status-with-name" in the "ietf-schedule" yang module {{?I-D.ietf-netmod-schedule-yang}} define common parameters for scheduling management/status exposure.
+Groupings "schedule-status" and "schedule-status-with-name" in the "ietf-schedule" YANG module {{?I-D.ietf-netmod-schedule-yang}} define common parameters for scheduling management, including status exposure.

 ## Policy and Enforcement